python-can-define-radio/python-course/classroom_activities/ex_3a_if_else.md

 ## 25
-## Ask the user for a number.
-Print the absolute value of the number without using the abs function.
+## Ask the user for a number (make sure to allow for non-whole numbers).
+## Print the absolute value of the number without using the abs function.

 ## 26
 ## Ask the user for a temperature in Celsius, and display the temperature in Fahrenheit.
+## Make sure to allow for non-whole numbers.

 ## 27